aaron-grau/curic/react/projects/todo_redux/README.md

     + Create a `MapDispatchToProps` function that passes `destroyTodo` as a prop to `TodoDetailView`
     + Export `connect( null, mapDispatchToProps )(TodoDetailView);`

-** N.B. ** Eventually, your `TodoDetailView` will hold a `StepList` component that will hold all of the `Steps` for a given `TodoListItem`.
+**NB**: Eventually, your `TodoDetailView` will hold a `StepList` component that will hold all of the `Steps` for a given `TodoListItem`.
 Also, we will wrap the `TodoDetailView` in a container component so that it can dispatch functions and receive information from the `Store`.

 ### Adding a Steps API